-Twelve South American refugees-who are holding five United Nations officials hostage in a U.N. building in Buenos Aires, Argentina, - are hopeful that they will be able to barter themselves a "new life in Europe".
+Background: Twelve South American refugees-who are holding five United Nations officials hostage in a U.N. building in Buenos Aires, Argentina, - are hopeful that they will be able to barter themselves a "new life in Europe".

 They have been negotiating for a plane to fly them to Switzerland and international sanctuary.

 The refugees, apparently led by a Brazilian, seized the offices of the United Nations High Commissioner for Refugees (UNHCR) at gunpoint, on Wednesday (8 October).

 They originally held 14 hostages, but later released nine of them, including eight women.